Research

 Past Projects

 These projects may seem broad, but they are intimately connected.
-By studying behavioral plasticity in red-eyed treefrogs in the tropics, I acquired the skills in field biology to feel confident working with wild populations of animals across Utah, California, and other spots in the Intermountain West.
-After dipping my toes into gene editing in wheat at the USDA, I acquired the tools in sterile technique and functional genomics to (i) launch a project developing a novel barcoding platform in nematodes and (ii) start growing colonies of North American Lake Cress in borrowed plant growth chamber space at the University of Utah to study heterophylly in leaf phenotypes.
-As one last example, my experience as an REU student recording road noise and conducting audio playback experiments to chipmunks and songbirds in upstate NY probably helped to convince Karen (my future PI) that I could use Raven and Matlab to run vibration playback experiments to frog embryos in Panama.
+By studying behavioral plasticity in red-eyed treefrogs in the tropics, Julie acquired the skills in field biology to feel confident working with wild populations of animals across Utah, California, and other spots in the Intermountain West.
+After dipping her toes into gene editing in wheat at the USDA, she acquired the tools in sterile technique and functional genomics to (i) launch a project developing a novel barcoding platform in nematodes and (ii) start growing colonies of North American Lake Cress in borrowed plant growth chamber space at the University of Utah to study heterophylly in leaf phenotypes.
+As one last example, Julie’s experience as an REU student recording road noise and conducting audio playback experiments to chipmunks and songbirds in upstate NY probably helped to convince her future PI Karen that she could use Raven and Matlab to run vibration playback experiments to frog embryos in Panama.